F5Networks/f5-aci-servicecenter/docs/EPSearchByIP.rst

 Endpoint Search by IP
 ======================

 F5 ACI Service Center supports searching endpoint IPs.
-Users can search endpoints below by two methods
+Users can search endpoints on BIG-IP using useful tools below

 1. Local Endpoint Search: Present on a single BIG-IP